 Make sure that you declare the database column used for the serialized store as a text, so there's plenty of room.

-NOTE: If you are using PostgreSQL specific columns like
+NOTE: If you are using structured database data types (e.g. PostgreSQL

 NOTE: The default validations with the exception of